Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 ## Update Google Cloud Nightscout platform
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> Update to latest release

+**<span style="color:red">Please be patient until we resolve an issue with the update strategy</span>** Please wait for the above tote to be removed in the next day or two before you proceed with updating.

 This is how you can update your virtual machine with the latest menus, commands and packages.

 Open a [terminal](./Terminal.md).
 A [menu](./Menu.md) should come up automatically.
 If not, you have a very old version of our platform.
 To update, please skip to the section titled "Bootstrap" below.